Shanmukhi1920/Energy-Efficiency-Prediction/README.md

 # Overview
-The Energy Efficiency Prediction project integrates MLflow for experiment tracking and applies machine learning techniques to forecast heating and cooling loads in buildings.
-It emphasizes the utilization of architectural features to enhance the understanding of energy efficiency and to increase the accuracy of model predictions.
+The Energy Efficiency Prediction project uses MLflow and machine learning to forecast building energy loads based on architectural features.
+This addresses real-world needs by optimizing HVAC operations, guiding sustainable design, supporting efficient urban planning, and facilitating targeted retrofits.
+By combining architectural analysis with predictive modeling, the project offers a powerful tool to reduce energy consumption, costs, and environmental impact in the built environment, helping tackle climate change and resource scarcity challenges.

 # Repository Contents
 - `data/ENB2012_data.csv`: Dataset with architectural features and target variables.